Sell CS:GO skins without hidden fees

 Being transparent and better serving CS:GO trades

 Like many online retailers and marketplaces, there are a handful of CS:GO’s third-party markets that seem to be trapped in the Bait-and-surcharge’s cycle.
-For example, a player connects his Steam inventory to the platform with the intent to sell cs:go skins like AWP Dragon Lore, and is shown an attractive price offer which is higher than the market rate.
+For example, a player connects his Steam inventory to the platform with the intent to sell CS:GO skins like AWP Dragon Lore or an M4A4 Howl, and is shown an attractive price offer which is higher than the market rate.
 But as he proceeded to checkout, he noticed that the payout amount was significantly lesser than what was quoted in the beginning, which led him to resent the ethics of the platform and potentially other CS:GO skins marketplaces as well.

 This is the reason that SkinCashier is carefully built from the ground up by a team of fellow CS:GO players, who understood the problem arising from the transaction process.
-As the first platform that truly places customer satisfaction and retention as the priority, we advocate fair pricing and transparency for players that entrusted their valuable CS:GO skins to us.
+As the first platform that truly places customer satisfaction and retention as the priority, we advocate fair pricing and transparency for players that entrusted their most valuable CS:GO skins to us.
 There are no gimmicks like inflated skin prices, thus no hidden fees exist in our platform.
-We want to ensure that our users are shown with an all-in pricing right from the inventory page to checkout.
+We want to ensure that our users are shown with an all-in pricing right from the inventory page to checkout, even when selling the most expensive of CS:GO knife skins.

 The purpose of SkinCashier is to empower the freedom of players to earn while playing their favorite games (ie. CS:GO), and to gain a satisfactory trading experience with one of the leading CS:GO trading marketplaces around.